Careers in History

 Of Loyola's history graduates, 39 percent have followed careers in business and management.
 A history major's training includes practice in the clear oral and written formulation of problems and solutions, analyses of causes and effects, experience with concise written arguments supported by empirical evidence and a sensitivity to different social and cultural points of view: all important skills and attitudes for a business career.
 The Loyola history major has a specific opportunity to study the modern urban cultures in which many contemporary businesses operate.

-Students interested in both history and business, or in pursuing a business career while majoring in history, might consider a minor in the School of Business Administration.
+Students interested in both history and business, or in pursuing a business career while majoring in history, might consider a minor in the Quinlan School of Business.
 The following courses, recommended by the School of Business, would give history majors an attractive grounding for business employment:

 A major in history provides you with an outstanding background for a career in law.
 Listen to the words of several lawyers (and former history majors) practicing today: